__________________________________________________________________

 and grasping for the wind.
 There was no profit under the sun.

-all creation (Rom.
+(Rom.
 8:20).
-Earth as a perfect place is gone until God restores
+Eden is no more a perfect place until God restores it, but it may be

-a real earthly place and we want to know where it was.
-In the Bible, a garden
+on earth and we want to know where it was.
+In Bible terminology, a 'garden' is

 an enclosed park (Heb.
 GAN).
 We know the Garden of Eden was enclosed for